-The BCC Doctoral Internship in Health Service Psychology was awarded Full Accreditation by APA's Commission on Accreditation in July 2018.
+The BCC Doctoral Internship in Health Service Psychology was initially Accredited on Contingency in November 2015 and was awarded Full Accreditation by APA's Commission on Accreditation in July 2018.
 Our intern selection process follows all guidelines of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and we abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.
 Information about the National Match process and details regarding registration procedures can be found at www.natmatch.com/psychint.

 Our Program Code Number for the APPIC Match is 226311.